Revised Spring 2016

 Blackleg can cause severe yield loss, but can be successfully managed.
 Use this guide to determine whether you are in a high-risk situation and what practices you can change to reduce or prevent yield loss from blackleg.
-Follow the four steps, in sequence, outlined in this guide.
+Follow the four steps, in sequence, contained in this guide.

 - Monitor your crops in Spring to determine yield losses in the current crop.

 - Choose a cultivar with adequate blackleg resistance for your region.

 - Relying only on fungicides to control blackleg poses a high risk of fungicide resistance.